Nic-Wallace/killer-cats/README.md

 - `cat_human_options()`
     - Asks user to verify their species to gain access to the game, sends an error and prompt to select again, or starts the game.
+- There are also some additional functions that help control the workflow of the application.

 ### Imports